-- Health care records shared with a spouse (an individual) - · Banking records shared with a known third party, such as an asset-monitoring tool - Purchase history shared with an anonymous third party, possibly for improved promotional offers
+- Health care records shared with a spouse (an individual) - Banking records shared with a known third party, such as an asset-monitoring tool - · Purchase history shared with an anonymous third party, possibly for improved promotional offers

-In this scenario, we continue using the meme games application programming interface (API) used in Getting started with PingAuthorize (tutorials).
+In this scenario, we continue using the meme game API used in Getting started with PingAuthorize (tutorials).
 Assume my friend has crafted several funny memes that she wants to share with me.
 When my browser or app requests her memes, PingAuthorize enforces access based on her consent to share.